Renovating a Rental Property: 16 Ways to Raise Demand (& Rent)

 Tip: Stack multiple shelves on top of each other for maximum storage opportunity.

 It may be time to update the vanity in the bathroom.
-Whether a fresh coat of paint gets added to it or it gets replaced completely, changing up the vanity is a quick and easy way to transform the look of the space and give it the modern touch it needs.
+Whether a fresh coat of paint is added to it or it is replaced completely, changing the vanity is a quick and easy way to transform the space’s look and give it the modern touch it needs.

 Approximate cost: $300 – $2,000

-Tip: Some bathroom vanities, such as a wall-mounted vanity, may require new plumbing work to set up.
+Tip: Some bathroom vanities, such as wall-mounted vanities, may require new plumbing work to install.

-Outdated light fixtures in a bathroom do nothing to enhance the appeal of a home.
-It’s easy to update the lighting in a bathroom without the need for an electrician — pain-free and low cost.
+Outdated light fixtures in a bathroom do nothing to enhance the home’s appeal.
+It’s easy to update the lighting in a bathroom without needing an electrician — a pain-free and low-cost option.
 Some simple options include spray painting the fixture itself, installing wireless fixtures, or adding fabric shades over the bulbs.

 Approximate cost: $100 – $400